darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 body, first a string, then an int, then a float, and finally we call the `anotherFunction` function with all three parameters as arguments.

-In Dark this would be written:
+In Darklang this would be written:

 ```fsharp
 someFunction